Kevinl0378/twitter_coronavirus/README.md

 **Alternative Reduce:**

 I also created a file called `alternative_reduce.py`, which takes in a list of hashtags and creates a line on a line graph for each hashtag.
 This file can be thought of as a combined version of the `reduce.py` and `visualize.py` files, as it looks through the data in the `outputs` folder, determines the number of times a particular hashtag was used on each day, and performs visualizations on its findings.
 The line graph can be utilized to track the usage of a particular hashtag (or a group of hashtags) throughout 2020.
-Here are some examples:
+Here are some interesting examples:

 The following command:
 ```